ChrisMenkhus/WebSmithStore/README.md

 ## NEXTJS STRIPE PRISMIC VERCEL STORE

-The web app is created with NextJs for Server Side Rendering.
+An E-Commerce website / store for purchasing web services and buying me coffee.
+Integrated with Stripe Payments and Prismic CMS, created using the NextJs SSR React framework.

 The API is a NextJs API Endpoint.
 The entire web app is hosted on Vercel.
 Items for the store are added to the website with Prismic.